Fire destroys much of 249-year-old church in California

-SAN GABRIEL, Calif.
-(AP) — A fire early Saturday destroyed the rooftop and most of the interior of a Catholic church in California that was undergoing renovation to mark its upcoming 250th anniversary celebration.
+A fire early Saturday destroyed the rooftop and most of the interior of a Catholic church in California that was undergoing renovation to mark its upcoming 250th anniversary celebration.

 Fire alarms at the San Gabriel Mission rang around 4 a.m.
 When firefighters arrived, they saw smoke rising from the wooden rooftop in one corner of the historic structure, San Gabriel Fire Capt.
 Paul Negrete said.